DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

     Reference the Full Guide for more details on taking a *Quick Rest*.
   - On a *Full Rest* you replenish all expended Health, Fate, and Armor.
-   - If you run out of cards before you can successfully take a Rest, you may shuffle, but must always draw with one Lower Hand (1+) until your next Rest.
+   - If you run out of cards before you can successfully take a Rest, you may shuffle, but must always draw with Lower Hand (1+) until your next Rest.
      This signifies your character running out of Stamina during a long day.
    - After completing a Rest, shuffle your discard pile back into your deck.
 On a *Full Rest*, you may return both Jokers from the discard pile to your hand as Fate Cards